Skip to main content

 Arizona law protects surrogates who act in good faith.
 A surrogate making genuine, well-intentioned decisions is not subject to civil or criminal liability.
 Courts can only override that protection with clear and convincing evidence of an improper motive.

 The statute also sets firm boundaries.
 A surrogate cannot consent to anything the patient could not lawfully consent to.
-And a surrogate who is not the patient's agent or guardian cannot approve the permanent withdrawal of artificially administered food or fluid.
+A surrogate who is not the patient's agent or guardian cannot approve the permanent withdrawal of artificially administered food or fluid.
 That restriction ensures the most consequential decisions stay in the hands of someone with direct legal authority from the patient or the court.

 One practical note: a surrogate is not financially responsible for the patient's health care costs unless they would be required to pay regardless of the surrogate role.